May 5, 2025

 Disclosure

 Past performance is not indicative of future results.
 All investments involve risk, including the possible loss of principal.
-Readers should consider their own financial situation, investment objectives, and risk tolerance before making any investment decisions.
+Readers should consider their financial situation, investment objectives, and risk tolerance before making any investment decisions.
 The author and publisher make no representations or warranties as to the accuracy, completeness, or timeliness of the information provided.

 Nothing in this article should be interpreted as personalized investment advice or as a recommendation to buy, hold, or sell any securities.
 Readers are encouraged to consult with a qualified financial advisor or other professional before making any investment decisions.